Invertible functions on non-archimedean symmetric spaces: Introduction

 The non-archimedean symmetric spaces $\Omega = \Omega^{r}$ introduced by Drinfeld \cite{Drinfeld74} have shown great importance in the theories of modular and automorphic forms and of Shimura varieties, in the analytic uniformization of algebraic varieties, in the representation theory of $\mathrm{GL}(r,K)$, in the local Langlands correspondence, and in several other topics of the arithmetic of non-archimedean local fields $K$.
 An incomplete list of a few references is \cite{ManinDrinfeld73}, \cite{Mustafin78}, \cite{GerritzenVanDerPut80}, \cite{SchneiderStuhler91}, \cite{Laumon96}, \cite{DeShalit01}.

 For a complete non-archimedean local field $K$ with finite residue class field $\mathds{F}$ and completed algebraic closure $C$, the space $\Omega$ is defined as the complement of the $K$-rational hyperplanes in $\mathds{P}^{r-1}(C)$.
 It carries a natural structure as a rigid-analytic space defined over $K$, and is supplied with an action of the group $\mathrm{PGL}(r,K)$.
-In contrast with the case of real symmetric spaces, it fails to be simply connected (in the étale topology), but has a rich cohomological structure.
-Its cohomology (for cohomology theories satisfying the usual axioms) has been calculated by Schneider and Stuhler \cite{SchneiderStuhler91}, see also \cite{DeShalit01} and \cite{IovitaSpiess01}.
+In contrast with the case of real symmetric spaces, it fails to be simply connected (in the étale topology, see \cite{FresnelVanDerPut04}, pp. 160/161), but has a rich cohomological structure.
+Its cohomology (for cohomology theories satisfying some natural axioms) has been calculated by Schneider and Stuhler \cite{SchneiderStuhler91}, see also \cite{DeShalit01} and \cite{IovitaSpiess01}.

 Suppose for the moment that $\boldsymbol{r=2}$.
 In this case, $\Omega = \Omega^{2}$ has dimension 1, and a coarse combinatorial picture is provided by the Bruhat-Tits tree $\mathcal{T}$ of $\mathrm{PGL}(2,K)$, a $(q+1)$-regular tree, where $q = \#(\mathds{F})$ is the residue class cardinality of $K$.
-A map $\varphi$ from the set $\mathbf{A}(\mathcal{T})$ of oriented 1-simplices (\enquote{arrows}) of $\mathcal{T}$ to $\mathds{Z}$ that satisfies \begin{enumerate}[label=(\Alph*)] \item $\varphi(e) + \varphi(\overline{e}) = 0$ for each $e \in \mathbf{A}(\mathcal{T})$ with inverse $\overline{e}$, and \item $\sum \varphi(e) = 0$ for each vertex $v$ of $\mathcal{T}$, where $e$ runs through the arrows emanating from $v$, \end{enumerate} is called a $(\mathds{Z}$-valued) \textbf{harmonic cochain} on $\mathcal{T}$.
+A map $\varphi$ from the set $\mathbf{A}(\mathcal{T})$ of oriented 1-simplices (\enquote{arrows}) of $\mathcal{T}$ to $\mathds{Z}$ that satisfies \begin{enumerate}[label=(\Alph*)] \item $\varphi(e) + \varphi(\bar{e}) = 0$ for each $e \in \mathbf{A}(\mathcal{T})$ with inverse $\bar{e}$, and \item $\sum \varphi(e) = 0$ for each vertex $v$ of $\mathcal{T}$, where $e$ runs through the arrows emanating from $v$, \end{enumerate} is called a $(\mathds{Z}$-valued) \textbf{harmonic cochain} on $\mathcal{T}$.
 The group $\mathbf{H}(\mathcal{T}, \mathds{Z})$ of all such yields upon tensoring with $\mathds{Z}_{\ell}$ ($\ell$ a prime coprime with $q$) the first étale cohomology group $H_{\acute{e}t}^{1}(\Omega^{2}, \mathds{Z}_{\ell})$ of $\Omega^{2}$ (\cite{Drinfeld74} Proposition 10.2).
 In 1981 Marius van der Put (\cite{VanDerPut8182}, see also \cite{FresnelVanDerPut81} I.8.9) established a short exact sequence

 of $\mathrm{PGL}(2,K)$-modules, where $\mathcal{O}(\Omega^{2})$ is the $C$-algebra of holomorphic functions on $\Omega^{2}$ with multiplicative group $\mathcal{O}(\Omega^{2})^{*}$.
 The van der Put transform $P(u)$ of an invertible function $u$ is a substitute for the logarithmic derivative $u'/u$, and \eqref{Eq.van-der-Put-Short-exact-sequence-of-PGL-2-K-modules} provides the starting point for a study of the \enquote{Riemann surface} $\Gamma \setminus \Omega^{2}$, where $\Gamma \subset \mathrm{PGL}(2,K)$ is a discrete subgroup (\cite{GerritzenVanDerPut80}, \cite{Gekeler96}).